ReginaldAnthony/Employee-Dataset/README.md

 * During the data analysis process, no duplicates were identified and removed from the dataset, The dataset consists of 9 columns and 4653 unique rows, ensuring data integrity and accuracy.

 ## Summarizing the dataset (Analyze Phase)
+* Through analysis, the workforce composition within the company reflects a greater prevalence of employees with bachelor's degrees, while individuals with Ph.D. qualifications are comparatively fewer in number.
+This observation underscores the need for a nuanced understanding of the company's educational diversity, emphasizing the importance of leveraging the strengths and capabilities of employees across various educational backgrounds to drive organizational success.
+Moreover, it encourages a holistic approach to talent management and the recognition of the unique contributions that employees from different educational paths can offer to the company's endeavors.
+*
-* Through examination, it was determined that there are currently 4653 employees within the dataset (females: 1875 & males: 2778).
+* it was determined that there are currently 4653 employees within the dataset (females: 1875 & males: 2778).
+* A gender-based analysis of benching activity within the company reveals that 179 out of 1,875 female employees (approximately 9.53%) and 299 out of 2,778 male employees (approximately 10.76%) were benched during the observed period, showing males are more active in the company.